cdp-ucsc/doc/cdp-docs/docs/program_overview/practitioner/guides/enterprise_modeling_guide/dbt_project_modeling_guide.md

 > - Coding Principals – in coding, entities are always singular (e.g., Public Class Inventory)
 > - English Language Learners – pluralization is difficult, e.g., “inventory” vs “inventories”
 - All models should be documented and tested.

+#### Model Documentation of `source.yml` and `model.yml`
-- All model table documentation should utilize doc blocks.
+- All model documentation should utilize doc blocks.
+- **Should we organize using a subfolder?** Things can get really messy if we want to document down to the columns.
+And using doc blocks.
+Or we should just have one .yml for each model.

 ### models/base/
 ```